 - Name: Please provide the Unique Name

-- Description: Briefly describe the Task Functionality.
-It is always a good practice to provide the valid description.
+- Description: Briefly describe the SSIS Task Functionality.
+It is always a good practice to provide a valid description.

-Within the Connection section, We have one properties called FTPConnection:
+Within the SSIS FTP Task Connection section, We have one property called FTPConnection:

-- FTPConnection: By clicking on the drop down arrow will show you the already created FTP Connections (If any) or please click on the <New Connection..> option to create one.
-Let us see what happen when click on the <New Connection..> option
+- FTPConnection: By clicking on the drop-down arrow, show you the already created FTP Connections (If any).
+Or please click on the <New Connection..> option to create one.
+Let us see what happens when you click on the <New Connection..> option.

-Once you click on the <New Connection..> option, FTP Connection Manager will be opened to configure the connection settings.
-Please refer SSIS FTP Connection Manager article to understand the connection settings
+Once you click on the <New Connection..> option, FTP Connection Manager will open to configure the connection settings.
+Please refer to the FTP Connection Manager article to understand the connection settings.

-StopOnFailure: This property hold two options: TRUE and FALSE.
+StopOnFailure: This property holds two options: TRUE and FALSE.

-- If you set this property to TRUE then, FTP task will fail when there is an issue in FTP operation
+- If you set this property to TRUE, it will fail when there is an issue in the FTP operation.

-- When you set this property to FALSE then, SSIS FTP task will not fail even there is an issue in FTP operation
+- When you set this property to FALSE, the SSIS FTP task will not fail, even if there is an issue in the FTP operation.

 Please click on the File Transfer tab to configure the FTP operations.
-Following screenshot will show you the available properties in this tab.
-Within the Operation section we have IsTransferAscii option.
+The following screenshot shows the available properties in this tab.
+Within the Operation section, we have the IsTransferAscii option.

 - IsTransferAscii: This property has two options: True and False.
-If we set this property to true then FTP task use ASCII mode for its operations.
+If we set this property to true, the FTP task uses ASCII mode for its operations.

-The FTP task in SSIS supports eight different operation on Files and Folders.
-Please see the available options in below screenshot
+The FTP task in SSIS supports eight different operations on Files and Folders.
+Please see the available options in the below screenshot.

 SSIS FTP Task Local Parameters

 IsLocalPathVariable: This property has two options: True and False.
-If we set this property to true then local path is stored in a variable.
-If we set this property to false then we have to select the local path manually using File Connection Manger.
+If we set this property to true, the local path is stored in a variable.
+If this property is false, we must manually select the local path using File Connection Manager.

-When we set the IsLocalPathVariable to true then new property called LocalVariable will be appeared.
+When we set the IsLocalPathVariable to true, a new property called LocalVariable will appear.

 LocalVariable: This property displays all the available user variables.
-Please select the appropriate variable which is holding the Local Path (File or Folder path).
-If you haven’t created any variable before then please click on the <New Variable..> as shown in the below screenshot.
+Please select the appropriate variable holding the Local Path (File or Folder path).
+If you haven’t created any variable, please click the <New Variable..> shown in the screenshot below.

-Once you click on the <New Variable..>, it will open the new window called Add Variable to create the new variable.
-Here you can create the new variable which will hold the local source path.
+Once you click on the <New Variable..>, a new window called Add Variable will open to create the new variable.
+Here, you can create a new variable, which will hold the local source path.

-When you set the IsLocalPathVariable to False then we have to configure the Source Connection using LocalPath Property.
-If you already created the File Connection Manager you can simply select it from the drop down list.
+When you set the IsLocalPathVariable to False, we have to configure the Source Connection using the LocalPath Property.
+If you have already created the File Connection Manager, you can select it from the drop-down list.

-If you haven’t created any connection Manager before, You have to create by selecting <New Connection..>. as shown in below screenshot.
+If you haven’t created any connection Manager before, You have to create one by selecting <New Connection..>.

-Once you selected the <New Connection..> for files and folders, File Connection Manager Editor will be opened in new window.
-Using this editor we have to configure the connection with files and folders.
+Once you select the <New Connection..> for files and folders, the File Connection Manager Editor will open in a new window.
+We have to configure the connection with files and folders using this editor.

-Once you selected the required file, Click on the OK button
+Once you have selected the required file, Click on the OK button

 Configure SSIS FTP Task Remote Parameters

 IsRemotePathVariable: This property has two options: True and False.
-If we set this property to true then we have to access the Remote path from the variable.
-If we set this property to false then we have to select the Remote path manually using FTP Connection Manger (which we created in our General Tab).
+If we set this property to true, we must access the Remote path from the variable.
+If we set this property to false, we must manually select the Remote path using FTP Connection Manager (which we created in our General Tab).

-When we set the IsRemotePathVariable to False then we have to configure the remote Connection using RemotePath Property.
-Please click on the browse (…) button besides this option to open the remote directory.
-From the below screenshot you can observe the / as the location because it is the root directory of FTP server.
-Currently we don’t have any folders to select so we are selecting the root directory as the location to receive the file from local computer.
+When we set the SSIS FTP Task IsRemotePathVariable to False, we must configure the remote Connection using RemotePath Property.
+Please click the browse (…) button beside this option to open the remote directory.
+From the below screenshot, you can observe the / as the location because it is the root directory of the FTP server.
+Currently, we don’t have any folders to select.
+So, we chose the root directory as the location to receive the file from the local computer.

 OverwriteDetination: This property has two options: True and False.
-If we set this property to true then SSIS FTP Task will overwrite the existing files in the Destination path.
+If we set this property to true, the SSIS FTP Task overwrites the existing files in the Destination path.